panva/node-oidc-provider/docs/configuration.md

 ### refreshTokenRotation

 Configures if and how the OP rotates refresh tokens after they are used.
 Supported values are
-- `none` when refresh tokens are not rotated and their initial expiration date is final or
+ - `none` refresh tokens are not rotated and their initial expiration date is final
  - `rotateAndConsume` when refresh tokens are rotated when used, current token is marked as consumed and new one is issued with new TTL, when a consumed refresh token is encountered an error is returned instead and the whole token chain (grant) is revoked

 affects: refresh token rotation and adjacent revocation